elmtree-askmo/cloudcannon-app/content/learn/mathematics/why-is-induction-considered-an-important-proof-technique-in-mathematics.md

 url: /learn/mathematics/questions/why-is-induction-considered-an-important-proof-technique-in-mathematics
 score: -1.0
 related_article1:
-    id: 170769
+    id: 170759
-    title: Describe a non-example of induction using the Fibonacci sequence.
+    title: >-
+        What distinguishes strong induction from simple induction?
     subject: Mathematics
-    url: /learn/mathematics/questions/describe-a-nonexample-of-induction-using-the-fibonacci-sequence
+    url: /learn/mathematics/questions/what-distinguishes-strong-induction-from-simple-induction
 related_article2:
-    id: 170774
+    id: 170772
-    title: What is the relationship between mathematical axioms and the inductive principle?
+    title: >-
+        What are the properties of natural numbers that make them suitable for induction?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-relationship-between-mathematical-axioms-and-the-inductive-principle
+    url: /learn/mathematics/questions/what-are-the-properties-of-natural-numbers-that-make-them-suitable-for-induction
 related_article3:
-    id: 170756
+    id: 170766
-    title: How does the inductive step function in the process of mathematical induction?
+    title: >-
+        Give an example of a correct application of the inductive step.
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-the-inductive-step-function-in-the-process-of-mathematical-induction
+    url: /learn/mathematics/questions/give-an-example-of-a-correct-application-of-the-inductive-step
 related_article4:
-    id: 170767
+    id: 170755
+    title: >-
-    title: Why is the base case crucial in a proof by induction?
+        What is the base case in the inductive principle, and why is it important?
     subject: Mathematics
-    url: /learn/mathematics/questions/why-is-the-base-case-crucial-in-a-proof-by-induction
+    url: /learn/mathematics/questions/what-is-the-base-case-in-the-inductive-principle-and-why-is-it-important
 related_article5:
     id: 170755
+    title: >-
-    title: What is the base case in the inductive principle, and why is it important?
+        What is the base case in the inductive principle, and why is it important?
     subject: Mathematics
     url: /learn/mathematics/questions/what-is-the-base-case-in-the-inductive-principle-and-why-is-it-important
 ---